AqlaSolutions/AqlaSerializer/README.md

 The implementation is compatible with most of the .NET family, including .NET 2.0/3.0/3.5/4.0, .NET Standard 2.1 (.NET Core 3, .NET 5), Windows Phone 8, Silverlight, Xamarin.Android, etc. The code is heavily based on Marc Gravell's protobuf-net but there are a lot of improvements and fixes.

 Status:
 though it's not actively developed now I consider it <b>stable</b> for all supported platforms.
 There are no major issues that require fixing.
-But I'm not sure about Core CLR support, it might require some testing.
+The NetStandard version is tested with same unit tests on .NET 5 runtime and it works well.

 Nuget: <a href="https://www.nuget.org/packages/aqlaserializer/">aqlaserializer</a>.